The Flying Scotsman (2006 film): Plot

-The film starts with Graeme Obree (Miller), who suffers from a depressive moment (which we learn is due to a crippling bipolar disorder), cycles into a wood where he attempts to hang himself.
+The film starts with Graeme Obree (Miller), who suffers from a depressive moment (which we learn is due to a crippling bipolar disorder), cycling into a wood where he attempts to hang himself.
 A flashback to Obree's (Sean Brown) childhood depicts him being physically attacked at school by other pupils, leaving the young Graeme with severe psychological scars.
 One day Obree is given a bicycle by his parents which we see Obree using to evade his bullies.

-As the film progresses the adult Obree is now married to Anne with a child.
+As the film progresses, the adult Obree is now married to Anne with a child.
 In between competing in local races, he runs a failing bicycle shop and has to supplement his income as a bicycle courier.
-Graeme encounters Malky McGovern (Boyd), a fellow bike courier, who recognises who Graeme is and they become fast friends.
+Graeme encounters Malky McGovern (Boyd), a fellow bike courier, who recognises Graeme and they become fast friends.
 While working in his shop an older gentleman called Baxter (Cox), asks Graeme to repair his old bike.
 Graeme agrees after roping Baxter into being the judge over a race with a local van driver.
 Graeme narrowly beats the driver but the van steers into him.
-Baxter takes an immediate liking to Graeme but recognises a darkness in the younger man.
+Baxter takes an immediate liking to Graeme but feels a darkness in the younger man.

-Graeme decides to try and beat the hour record.
-However, he has neither the funding nor the quality of bicycle required.
+Graeme decides to try to beat the hour record.
+However, he has neither the funding nor the quality of the bicycle required.
 Determined to succeed, he asks Malky to take over his management and fundraising from his wife Anne who is overwhelmed with work and raising their child.
-Cox turns out to be a boatyard owner and offers Graeme and Malky his yard to build a fitting bike.
-Graeme sets himself 8 weeks to build a bike, raise funds for the challenge and pay for access to a fitting velodrome.
-The driving force for such a tight deadline is because Chris Boardsman's attempt for breaking the record is the 9th week.
+Baxter turns out to be a boatyard owner and offers Graeme and Malky his yard to build a fitting bike.
+Graeme sets himself 8 weeks to build a bike, raise funds for the challenge, and pay for access to a fitting velodrome.
+The driving force for such a tight deadline is due to Chris Boardman's attempt to break the record in the 9th week.

-Graeme manages to build a revolutionary prototype called Old Faithful, for maximum efficiency, made up from scrap metal and components from a washing machine.
-Malky chastises Graeme that they cannot attempt the record using Old Faithful as Boardsman is going to be using a bike specially designed by computers and costing £500,000.
-Nevertheless Malky, Anne and Graeme arrive in Norway for their attempt, Graeme is derided by officials.
+Graeme manages to build a revolutionary prototype called Old Faithful, for maximum efficiency, made up of scrap metal and components from a washing machine.
+Malky chastises Graeme that they cannot attempt the record using Old Faithful as Boardman is going to be using a bike specially designed by computers and costing £500,000.
+Nevertheless, Malky, Anne, and Graeme arrive in Norway for their attempt, and Graeme is derided by officials.
 Malky reveals to Graeme that he has had a proper bike built based on the prototype of Old Faithful.
 Graeme grudgingly agrees to use the new bike but his first attempt at the record proves to be a failure and he comes up short.